Samuel Vetch

-Samuel Vetch (9 December 1668, Edinburgh, Scotland – 30 April 1732) was a Scottish soldier and colonial governor of Nova Scotia.
+Samuel Vetch (9 December 1668 – 30 April 1732) was a British military officer and colonial administrator who thrice served as the governor of Nova Scotia between 1710 and 1717.
 He was a leading figure in the Darien scheme, a failed Scottish attempt to colonise the Isthmus of Panama in the late 1690s.
-During the War of the Spanish Succession he was an early proponent of the idea that Great Britain should take New France, proposing in 1708 that it be conquered and that the residents of Acadia be deported.
-(The latter idea would acted on during the Seven Years' War of the 1750s.)
-He was the grandfather of Samuel Bayard.
+During the War of the Spanish Succession Vetch was an early proponent of the idea that Great Britain should conquer New France, proposing in 1708 that it be captured and that French colonists in Acadia be deported.
+Vetch was the grandfather of Samuel Bayard.

 Early life

 Samuel Vetch was born in Edinburgh, Scotland on 9 December 1668, and was baptised in the Church of Scotland the next day.
 His father, William Veitch, was a politically active Presbyterian minister.
 He and his wife Marion Fairley had a number of children, of whom Samuel was the second.
 Veitch was arrested in the hysteria surrounding the Popish Plot in the late 1670s, but was released.
 The family harboured the Duke of Argyll, who was sought for his refusal to take oaths prescribed by the Test Act, and Veitch became involved in the Scottish conspiracy contributing to the Monmouth Rebellion.
 When that failed, Veitch went into hiding, and eventually fled to the Dutch Republic, where he was joined in 1683 by his two oldest sons, William Jr. and Samuel.
 The boys studied for the ministry at Utrecht, but neither was interested in pursuing that career.
 Both became supporters of William of Orange, and Samuel was probably in a regiment of Scottish supporters in the 1688 Glorious Revolution that brought William III and Mary II to power in England.